It’s with great pride and excitement that we present our new brand.

 • Q: What types of projects do residents complete?

 A: At ECU Health Medical Center, we help our residents identify projects that are not only interesting to them, but ones that are relevant and pertinent to our department.
-To do this, we seek regular input from our pharmacy staff for project ideas and solicit ideas from the new residents.
-During the residents' orientation month, the Research Committee works with the residents to select projects that are mutually beneficial.
-In addition to those projects required by ASHP, residents also have the opportunity to complete Medication Use Evaluations (MUE), longitudinal projects in pharmacy management and other non-traditional projects, such as those involving informatics.
+To do this, we seek regular input from our pharmacy staff for project ideas and solicit ideas from the new residents that undergo review by the Pharmacy Research Council.
+During the residents' orientation month, the Pharmacy Research Council works with the residents to select projects that are mutually beneficial.
+Residents complete ASHP required projects, including a medication use evaluation (MUE), longitudinal projects in pharmacy management and other non-traditional projects, such as those involving informatics.
 View previous residency projects.

 • Q: What are the staffing requirements of the residency?

 A: The staffing portion of the residency requires that each resident staff an average of 32 hours per month (1 shift per week).
-We evaluate the staffing component each year to provide the most beneficial practice opportunities for our residents
+This may vary slightly by program.
+We evaluate the staffing component each year to provide the most beneficial practice opportunities for our residents.

 • Q: What have previous residents done post-residency?

-A: Previous ECU Health Medical Center residents have gone on to further their training through PGY2 programs or fellowships, while others have obtained positions in academia or entered straight into clinical practice.
+A: Previous ECU Health Medical Center PGY1 residents have gone on to further their training through PGY2 programs or fellowships, while others have obtained positions in academia or entered straight into clinical practice.
+Previous PGY2 residents have obtained positions in academic medical centers across the country.
+A full list of past residents is available here.

 • Q: What are you looking for in a potential candidate?